-2. Form I-9 & Eligibility for Work: Before a student employee reports for the first day of work, including orientation or training, the student must complete section one the Department of Homeland Security’s Form I-9 online, then present acceptable original forms of identification (unexpired) for proof of eligibility to work.
-Students may present their identification to either the Office of Student Employment in the Baylor University Career Center or Human Resources to complete section two of this form.
-Baylor uses an online system exclusively for this purpose.
-The Center for Global Engagement provides resources to international student employees to manage their work eligibility status and deadlines.
+- Form I-9 & Eligibility for Work: Before a student employee reports for the first day of work, including orientation or training, the student must complete the Federal I9 form, both Section 1 and 2 by presenting acceptable original forms of identification (unexpired) for proof of eligibility to work to a Student Employment or Human Resources team member.

-5. Recording & Submitting Timecards: To provide accurate and timely payment to student employees, supervisors are responsible for guaranteeing that student employees timely report all actual hours worked to the Payroll Office via BearWeb per established deadlines.
+- Recording & Submitting Timecards: To provide accurate and timely payment to student employees, supervisors are responsible for guaranteeing that student employees timely report all actual hours worked on their Time Card in Ignite by the established deadlines.
 Students may not “volunteer” for hours for their assigned duties.
-As hourly wage employees, students are classified as “non-exempt” employees as defined by the Fair Labor Standards Act, requiring all hours to be recorded and paid.
+As hourly wage employees, students are classified as “non-exempt” employees as defined by the Fair Labor Standards Act, requiring all hours to be recorded and paid hourly.

-6. Work Place Performance and Concerns: Concerns with a student employee in the workplace or work performance issues should be reported to the Office of Student Employment.
 Issues regarding claims of discrimination or equal employment opportunity should be reported to Human Resources, while issues of sexual or gender harassment/discrimination should be reported to the Title IX Office.
-Supervisors are mandatory reporters to HR/EEO for discrimination concerns under BU-PP 028a.
+Supervisors are mandatory reporters to HR/EEO for discrimination concerns under the Baylor University Civil Rights Policy - 028.

 This document/website does not, and other associated documents or websites, establish or extend any contractual rights to student employees.
 All student employees are “at-will” employees.